 a.
 Tap the seat with a 7 mm x 1 mm tap.
 You could use SAE (American threads) taps too, 5/16" x 24 perhaps.

 b.
 Use a screw of 7 x 1 mm thread, or 5/16 x 24 American threads if you used that type...maybe 50 mm (2") or so long.

 c.
-For the metric size, 7 mm, you will need some sort of bushing, perhaps about 8+ mm in INSIDE diameter, & about 14mm or so OUTSIDE diameter.
+For the metric size 7 mm, you will need some sort of bushing, perhaps about 8+ mm in INSIDE diameter, & about 14 mm or so OUTSIDE diameter.
 This bushing should be around 25 mm long.
-NOTHING critical here except that the OD is important so the bushing fits the needle seat surrounding carburetor area, not the needle seat itself.
+NOTHING critical here except that the OD is important so the bushing fits the needle seat surrounding carburetor area, & does not press on the needle seat itself.
 You can now use that screw and the bushing (and maybe a washer) to DRAW OUT the old needle seat.
 Pin-point heating may help.....as I THINK the carburetor body material expands SLIGHTLY faster than the needle seat material.
 You can also use a common NUT for a bushing!